gregoryhuls/ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly responsive, in addition to restricting downtime of the network.
-- The distribution of traffic helps prevent possible distributed denial-of-service (DDoS) attacks.
-Using a Jump Box allows for a unified space to distribute necessary software to the network, while maintaining a single point of access for security purposes.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.